joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6104896/2025/02/01/connecticut-sun-dallas-wings-wnba-trade-rumors/

 **Medical Plane Crash in Philadelphia Kills 7**\
-`The Learjet was carrying a pediatric patient and five others from Philadelphia to Mexico when the plane crashed near a shopping center.
+`The Learjet was carrying a pediatric patient and five others from Philadelphia to Mexico when it crashed near a shopping center, killing all on board.
 On the ground, one person was killed and several others were injured, officials said.`\
 https://nytimes.com/video/us/100000009964463/medical-plane-crash-philadelphia.html

 **Ohio State OL coach Justin Frye leaving for job with Arizona Cardinals**\